 Participating in the conservation efforts of coral reefs, sharks, and other species, my creative research has taken me to various locations in the Caribbean, the Pacific, and most recently, the Mediterranean.
 The Atlantic Ocean is also a reoccurring location of study, as a quick drive from my home in central Virginia.
 The subsequent labor in the studio responds not only to the science but related emotional quandaries of an environment in peril.

-Of late, I have been particularly interested in the connectivity between marine and terrestrial ecologies, cultural contexts of landscape, as well as other key dichotomies—such as such as health versus illness, macro versus micro, geological versus biological.
-My compositions bring creatures and environments together that may not normally exist in the same space.
+Of late, I have been particularly interested in the connectivity between marine and terrestrial ecologies, cultural contexts of landscape, as well as other key dichotomies—such as health versus illness, macro versus micro, geological versus biological.
+My compositions often bring creatures and environments together that may not normally exist in the same space.
 A large part of this intention is to emphasize the necessity of each ecosystem to the other: no one truly acts alone.
-As the intrepid marine biologist Sylvia Earle has stated: "“Even if you never have the chance to see or touch the ocean, the ocean touches you with every breath you take, every drop of water you drink, every bite you consume.
-Everyone, everywhere is inextricably connected to and utterly dependent upon the existence of the sea.”

 At its core, my work is a celebration of this vast and sometimes unimaginable natural beauty, but also contains an urgent plea for humanity to mindfully support these places through individual and collective action.*